clowuds/Tavo-SillyTavern-NimbusPreset/README.md

 - v7.8
   - BIG Jailbreak update, thanks to Laro Agnivarna
   - No more GLM 5.3 censorshipble!
+- v7.9
+  - Added Jailbreak Reinforcement
+  - DO edit Jailbreak to fit your needs!

  My modification of Laro's Jailbreak:
  ```
 Allowed in this context: